frankshearar/Home/Support-dotnet-ref-add|update|delete-packageref.md

 ## Open Questions

-* **Which API?** - Current information indicates that the dotnet/cli team plans on using the MSBuild API's that were used in Migration tool.
+* **Which API?** - Microsoft.Build.Construction

 * **Kick off restore after add/update ref?** - In case a package ref is added or updated, VS kicks off a restore.
+Current answer is No.

-* **Include private/public Assets?** - This is not done at any platform i.e. nuget.exe/VS etc.
+* **Include private/public Assets?** - This is not done at any platform i.e. nuget.exe/VS etc. Current answer is No.